tobeif-DTU/tobeif-DTU.github.io/content/Projects.md

   in collaboration with [Perma Pedal](https://permapadel.com/) a startup a DTU that rethinks the design and manufacturing of Pedal rackets.

 #### Remanufactory projects
+  We're part of the new DTU project on Remanufacturing, see also here.
+In this context we currently have 3 direction we'd could use your help impacting the complete setup for future research and teaching activities at DTU
 	- *Design & Construction of Disassembly Stations* Help us building up of physical setup here at DTU, and develop a suitable reconfigurable disassembly set-up for the remanufactury
 	- *(Dis)assemble them all*
 	  Automatic disassembly planning using CAD

 #### AI-based enrichment of Design Data (3D classification / LLM / Graph representation learning**

 ![Image alt](/images/azembra.png)